Richard I. Ries, Chair

 Term: 3/31/17 – 6/30/23

-Kau’i Martinez is the designated Housing Representative from the Hawaiʻi Public Housing Authority.
-In 1994, Kau’i started her professional career with the Hawaiʻi Housing Authority, Homeless Programs Branch.
-In 2006, she took her experience and transitioned to the Department of Health, Adult Mental Health Division working with the Clinical Operations Team as a Case Management & Support Services Specialist.
-Later in 2015, Kau’i returned to the Hawaiʻi Public Housing Authority (previously called Hawaiʻi Housing Authority) as a Resident Services Program Specialist in the Property Management & Maintenance Services Branch.
-She comes with many years of experience in serving the people of Hawaiʻi and is a constant advocate for improving service delivery.
+Kau’i Martinez started her professional career with the Hawaii Housing Authority, Homeless Programs Branch in 1994.
+In 2006, transitioned to the Hawaii State Department of Health, Adult Mental Health Division working with the Clinical Operations Team as a Case Management & Support Services Specialist.
+In 2015, Kau’i returned to the Hawaii Public Housing Authority (previously called Hawaii Housing Authority) as a Resident Services Program Specialist in the Property Management & Maintenance Services Branch.
+She comes with many years of experience in serving the people of Hawaii and is a constant advocate for improving service delivery.
 Her interest in being part of the State Council on Mental Health was borne from being able to provide consumers, who live in low-income public housing a voice, to bridge gaps in mental health services for residents of low-income public housing, and to ensure quality services are in place to provide continuity of care for all consumers and residents.

 Term: 11/14/17 – 6/30/20

 Lani is a native of Kauai.
 Her passion includes community education and collaboration for the purpose of providing enhanced services for those seeking help around mental health and substance use disorders.
-She is the State Council representative for the Kauai Service Area Board on Mental Health and Substance Abuse, a past-president of the Kauai Rural Health Association, a member of the Kauai Mental Health Care Consortium, a family advocate for substance abuse services, MSW candidate at University of Hawaii and Director of the McKenna Recovery Center, an Intensive Outpatient Addiction Treatment Center (Lihue, Honolulu, & Hilo)
+She is a past-president of the Kauai Rural Health Association, a member of the Kauai Mental Health Care Consortium, a family advocate for substance abuse services, MSW candidate at University of Hawaii and Director of the McKenna Recovery Center, an Intensive Outpatient Addiction Treatment Center (Lihue, Honolulu, & Hilo).

 Term: 8/09/19 – 6/30/23

-Mr. Rusnell Pascual-Kestner received his master’s degree in Rehabilitation Counseling from San Diego State University and a Certified Rehabilitation Counselor.
-Mr. Pascual-Kestner has worked with the Department of Human Services (DHS), Division of Vocational Rehabilitation since 2005.
+Rusnell Pascual-Kestner received his master’s degree in Rehabilitation Counseling from San Diego State University and a Certified Rehabilitation Counselor.
+He has worked with the Hawaii State Department of Human Services, Division of Vocational Rehabilitation since 2005.
 He was a Vocational Rehabilitation Counselor for the visually impaired and transition aged youth for eight years prior to becoming a Staff Specialist.
 His interest in serving on the State Council on Mental Health comes from his passion and belief that individuals with disabilities, given the opportunity, can be productive citizens in our community.
 He recognizes in order to build workforce parity for persons with disabilities we need public, private, and community collaboration.

 Term: 6/1/20 – 6/30/21

-Ms. Reed earned her bachelor’s degree in Social Work from the University of Hawaii at Manoa and completed one year of master’s degree work.
+Tara Reed earned her bachelor’s degree in Social Work from the University of Hawaii at Manoa and is working on earning her Master’s degree.
 She has been involved in providing substance use services for 10 years and has been a consumer of those services as well.
 Having worked in the field of substance use challenges, she is acutely aware of the critical nature of the issues facing her community.
-Ms. Reed represents the Maui Service Area Board on Mental Health and Substance Abuse on the State Council, is committed to contributing innovative solutions to address substance abuse, and hopes to be a voice and liaison for the Maui community.
+She is committed to contributing innovative solutions to address substance abuse, and hopes to be a voice and liaison for the Maui community.